markedjs/marked/docs/USING_PRO.md

 ## Extending Marked

-To champion the single-reponsibility and open/closed prinicples, we have tried to make it relatively painless to extend marked.
+To champion the single-responsibility and open/closed prinicples, we have tried to make it relatively painless to extend marked.
 If you are looking to add custom functionality, this is the place to start.

 <h2 id="renderer">The renderer</h2>